TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-selection-focus.md

 # The Fix

-* I defined nested components so that I could capture context from `VirtualSpreadsheet`.
-* If I move the `Cell` component to the top level I'll have to pass that context through as a prop.
-* Has to pass all the way through `VirtualGrid` to each `Cell` component that it creates.
+I used nested components because I need to capture context from `VirtualSpreadsheet`.
+If I move the `Cell` component to the top level I'll have to pass that context through as a prop.
+Which means passing it all the way through `VirtualGrid` to each `Cell` component that it creates.

-* Luckily, I have an `itemData` prop on `VirtualList` and `VirtualGrid` for just this purpose.
+Luckily, I have an `itemData` prop on `VirtualList` and `VirtualGrid` for just this purpose.

-* Working with explicit context gets very verbose.
-I have to explicitly create an object with props for everything that's needed, including other nested functions that will be called.
-* The alternative is to replace the nested component with a nested function which can be passed through as item data and invoked in a stub `Cell` component.
+Working with explicit context can get very verbose.
+I could create an object with properties for everything that's needed, but that's a lot of ugly boiler plate code.
+The alternative is to use a [render prop](https://react.dev/reference/react/Children#calling-a-render-prop-to-customize-rendering).
+My current nested component becomes a nested function that returns JSX when called.
+I pass this as a prop to a stub `Cell` component that renders whatever the function returns.

 ```ts
 type CellRender = (rowIndex: number, columnIndex: number, style: React.CSSProperties) => JSX.Element;